Commercial Food Processor Buying Guide

 Discs are what do all the slicing, chopping, dicing and grating.
 Each manufacturer and even different models from the same manufacturer may differ in what discs come with their food processor units.

-Here are some of the more common types:
+Here are some of the more common types of food processor discs:

-Grating and Shredding Discs: as the name implies, for shredding or grating items like cabbage for coleslaw, cheese and nuts.
+As the name implies, these discs are used for shredding or grating items like cabbage for coleslaw, cheese and nuts.

-Dicing Discs: yes, you guessed it, cuts items into small dice.
-However, it takes more than one piece for a good dice and are often sold as dicing kits.
+Yes, you guessed it, dicing discs dice ingredients.
+However, it takes more than one disc for a good dice and are therefore sold as dicing kits.
+Specialty dicing kits can make French fries.

 The amount of food you can process at one time with a batch bowl processor is entirely governed by the size of the bowl.
 Once it’s full you have to stop.
 Bowls come in many sizes, so choosing the right bowl size is crucial.
 If it’s too small you are going to be spending a lot of time removing, emptying out and reassembling.
 Size matters.